leloufadel/bookstore/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge and give credit to Microverse and  Usman Suleiman Babakolo.
+I would like to acknowledge and give credit to Microverse.